 Shares of Common Stock represented by properly executed proxy cards received by the Company in time for the meeting will be voted in accordance with the instructions specified in the proxies.
-If you submit a proxy but do not indicate any voting instructions, your shares will be voted "FOR" the election as directors of the nominees named in this proxy statement; "FOR" the approval of the amendment to the Company's Amended and Restated Certificate of Incorporation that would declassify the Board; "FOR" the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm; and "FOR" the proposal regarding an advisory vote on executive compensation.
+If you submit a proxy but do not indicate any voting instructions, your shares will be voted "FOR" the election as directors of the nominees named in this proxy statement; "FOR" the approval of the amendment to the Company's Amended and Restated Certificate of Incorporation that would declassify the Board; "FOR" the approval of the amendment to the Company's Amended and Restated Certificate of Incorporation that would provide that directors may be removed with or without cause; "FOR" the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm; and "FOR" the proposal regarding an advisory vote on executive compensation.